khaeru/sdmx/doc/walkthrough.rst

       Using :mod:`sdmx`, analyze the structural metadata, by directly inspecting objects or converting them to :mod:`pandas` types.
 5. Download the actual data.
       Using :mod:`sdmx`, specify the needed portions of the data from the data flow by constructing a selection ('key') of series and a period/time range.
-      Then, retrieve the data using :meth:`Client.get`.
+      Then, retrieve the data using :meth:`.Client.get`.
 6. Analyze or manipulate the data.
       Convert to :mod:`pandas` types using :func:`sdmx.to_pandas` and use the result in further Python code and scripts.